History of the foreign policy of the United States: American Civil War

 A serious diplomatic dispute erupted over the "Trent Affair" in late 1861, when the American navy seized Confederate diplomats from a British ship.
 Public opinion in the Union called for war against Britain, but Lincoln gave in and sent back the diplomats his Navy had illegally seized.

 British financiers built and operated most of the blockade runners, spending hundreds of millions of pounds on them.
 They were staffed by sailors and officers on leave from the Royal Navy.
 When the U.S. Navy captured one of the fast blockade runners, it sold the ship and cargo as prize money for the American sailors, then released the crew.
-During the war, British blockade runners delivered the Confederacy 60% of its weapons, 1/3 of the lead for its bullets, 3/4 of ingredients for its powder, and most of the cloth for its uniforms; such act lengthened the Civil War by two years and cost 400,000 more lives of soldiers and civilians on both sides.
+During the war, British blockade runners delivered the Confederacy three-fifths of its weapons, one-third of the lead for its bullets, three-quarters of ingredients for its powder, and most of the cloth for its uniforms; some historians have claimed this lengthened the Civil War by two years.

 The American diplomatic mission headed by Minister Charles Francis Adams, Sr. proved much more successful than the Confederate missions, which were never officially recognized.
 Historian Don Doyle has argued that the Union victory had a major impact on the course of world history.
 The Union victory energized popular democratic forces.
 A Confederate victory, on the other hand, would have meant a new birth of slavery, not freedom.
 Historian Fergus Bordewich, following Doyle, argues that:

 The North's victory decisively proved the durability of democratic government.
-Confederate independence, on the other hand, would have established An American model for reactionary politics and race-based repression that would likely have cast an international shadow into the twentieth century and perhaps beyond."
+Confederate independence, on the other hand, would have established An American model for reactionary politics and race-based repression that would likely have cast an international shadow into the twentieth century and perhaps beyond.